apmaros/together/docs/modern_continous_integration_pipeline.md

     known_hosts: ${{ secrets.KNOWN_HOSTS }}
 ```

 CI/CD host uses ssh to deploy application to server cluster.
 This step ensures that ssh connection can be established with remote server.
-It registers private key and add remote server fingerprint to known hosts.
+It registers private key and adds remote server fingerprint to known hosts.

 For security reason, new ssh key pair should be used for deployment.
 You can follow these steps: